 The Old Smithy really is the perfect home for exploring Cornwall at your leisure.

 Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin with en-suite bath, shower over, basin and WC, 1 x adult bunks.
 Ground floor shower room with shower, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with sofa bed and woodburning stove.
+Open plan living area with kitchen, dining area and sitting area (seats 4) with sofa bed and woodburning stove.
 Utility.